Connecticut Hindering Prosecution Defense Attorney

 Basically, the degree of your punishment will be a step down from the punishment of the person you are accused of having aided.
 Therefore, hindering prosecution to the third degree gets you a class D felony.
 Class D felonies are less serious than class C felonies.
 A class D felony can still earn you up to ten years in jail, so securing the help of legal counsel is crucial no matter what type of charge you face.

-The attorneys at Kocian Law Group have years of experience working to protect the rights of individuals who have found themselves facing hindering prosecution charges.
+The CT criminal defense attorneys at Kocian Law Group have years of experience working to protect the rights of individuals who have found themselves facing hindering prosecution charges.
 Timing is essential in these cases, so call Kocian Law Group today.